 When you arrive at your campsite, set up your tent (or have someone do it for you) on a level piece of ground.
 Make sure there are no spiky plants or stones under your footprint, and clear away any clumps of vegetation.

-Stow your backpack (or duffel bag if you are on a supported trip) and take out what you will need for the evening: your sleeping clothes (see below), your toiletries, and of course your sleeping mat and sleeping bag.
+Stow your backpack and take out what you will need for the evening: your sleeping clothes (see below), your toiletries, and of course your backpacking sleeping pad and sleeping bag.

-Keep a torch or headlamp handy, so that once night falls you aren’t scrambling around wondering where everything is.
+Keep a camping flashlight or headlamp handy, so that once night falls you aren’t scrambling around wondering where everything is.

-Unless you are really short of space, try not to have your sleeping mat right up against the side of the tent: if it gets cold or damp at night, condensation can collect and drip onto you if you are sleeping right up against the side.
+Unless you are really short of space, try not to have your sleeping mat right up against the side of the tent: if it gets cold or damp at night, condensation can collect and drip onto you.

 Lay out your sleeping bag so that the fill can “re-loft” (fluff up) after being packed away in your pack all day.